 This is where the story takes a disappointing turn.
 Everyone knows that a good bun plays a big role in making a good burger, but I didn't buy any while I was out getting the other ingredients.
 So my big-time burger quickly became a patty melt.
 But it was a fun exercise all the while.
 The final product is below (including a condiment I "made" mixing Duke's Mayonnaise with ketchup).

-And last of all, here's a drink I mixed up with some of my peach shrub, and from the backyard, a hot pepper and rosemary . . .
+my peach shrub, and from the backyard, a hot pepper and rosemary . . .

 It was a fine New Year's.